 Another advantage is that it is available widely and at a very affordable price.
 They do not overcharge on the price of the books and you can find plenty of supplies online for NCERT.

 With the pandemic, the NCERT books can be found for free online.
 So make use of that and download scanned copies!

 The civil service exam is considered to be among the hardest exams in the country or even the world.
 It is rightly said so!
 That does not mean it cannot be done tho.

 The exam has three parts, the prelims, the mains and the personal interview round.

 The prelims round has 2 question papers.
 Each carries 200 marks.

 The mains exam paper contains 9 question papers. (don’t worry, that is the correct number!)

 If students get qualifying marks in all the papers, then they will be called for a personal interview where they will be tested and deemed to be fit or not as a civil servant.

 Along with that, the article talks about the basics of how to become an IAS officer.
+If you wish to get the best guidance and support from experts, you should visit the UPSC Pathshala website.
+It is the best platform for your civil service preparation.
 Hope the article is helpful!
 All the best!